 O who will liberate me from this human body in which I am being held as a prisoner in so many ways?
 I am housed in this Body all the bones of which are clamped on me like bolts.
 The feet of this Body is like fetters for me, and its hands are like manacles.
 The feet as well as the hands are like chains for me.

 The eyes of the Body are a binding obstruction for me; and the impact of external sounds on the Body’s ear-drum has a deafening effect on me.
 I am suspended within the Body’s complex neuro-vascular system (consisting of nerves, arteries, and veins).

-Each organ of the Body causes a torture to me, and I am especially tormented by the vanity of its head and the duplicity of its heart, besides being tormented by the vices which are committed by each other organ of the Body.
+Each organ of the Body causes torture to me, and I am especially tormented by the vanity of its head and the duplicity of its heart, besides being tormented by the vices which are committed by each other organ of the Body.